CommitAnalyzingService/CAS_CodeRepoAnalyzer/README.md

 `[option]` parameter set to `initDb`

 ##Usage
-In a terminal, type `python analyze.py ' to start analyzing
+In a terminal, type `python analyze.py ' to start the analyzer.